Holocaust Survivors Friendship Association (Huddersfield)

 The Holocaust Exhibition and Learning Centre (HELC) promotes Holocaust Education through the lived experiences of Holocaust survivors and refugees.
 It is part of the Holocaust Survivors’ Friendship Association (HSFA), a charity originating in 1996 to support Holocaust survivors and refugees in Leeds.

 The HSFA collects, preserves and exhibits artefacts, records and testimonies of Holocaust survivors and refugees who made their lives in the North of England.
 In donating their personal possessions, the archive was entrusted with the hope that these precious items – and the stories that they tell – would engage future generations with the history of the Holocaust, diaspora and its impact on today’s world.
 Furthermore, the archive’s digital collection of oral histories shows the impact of the Shoah on the lives of people then and in the contemporary world.

-The permanent exhibition is open to the general public for free.
-The archives are accessible to the public on an advance appointment-only basis.
-Appointments can be made by contacting: firstname.lastname@example.org.
-Opening times are Monday to Thursday 10.00-17.00, Friday 10.00-13.00.
+The permanent exhibition is open to the public for free.
+The archives are accessible to the public by appointment, please contact: email@example.com.
+Opening times are Monday to Thursday 10.00-17.00.

 Schwann Building Level 2

 The University of Huddersfield